zsparal/api-documentation/source/guides/mollie-js/reference.rst

 mollie.createToken()
 ^^^^^^^^^^^^^^^^^^^^
-With ``createToken`` method you can make a request to receive a token.
-This token can be safely send to your server and used to create a payment via an API call.
+Calling the ``createToken`` will receive a token if successful.
+This token can be safely send to the server and used to create a payment via an API call.
 (TODO: see link to api create payment docs)

 .. list-table::
    :widths: auto